 Participants on the GLP will work with Soma Group, a founding member of Grow Asia, to propose recommendations to strengthen its coconut business, as well as a supply chain that can upgrade the quality and quantity of coconuts whilst improving the socio-economic development of smallholder farmers.

 OPEN FORUM: Building the coconut sector in Cambodia

 Time: 14:00 - 16:00

-You are invited to attend our free public forum on 18 August to hear strategic recommendations from business leaders from around the world and join the discussion on creating real values in rural communities by promoting ecological farming practices, providing supporting services and reshaping the urban-rural relationship amidst shifting social dynamics.
+You are invited to attend our free public forum on 24 November to hear strategic recommendations from business leaders from around the world and join the discussion on ways to build and support the nascent coconut sector in Cambodia and ASEAN region.